Chaos to silverware for Postecoglou

 Postecoglou wasn't even first choice for the manager's job, with Celtic hastily beating a path to his door after a lengthy and doomed pursuit of former Bournemouth boss Eddie Howe.

-Postecoglou has won titles in his homeland and Japan, where he was prised by Celtic from Yokohama Marinos, as well as managing Australia at a World Cup.
+Postecoglou has won titles in his homeland and Japan, where he was prised from Yokohama Marinos, as well as managing Australia at a World Cup.

 But he has had to prove himself all over again in his first job in European football at a club that lurched from four years of constant success - an unprecedented quadruple treble - to a first season without a trophy in more than a decade.